mvanwinkleias/blog_posts/2020-06-04-repo_layout/README.md

 * ias_102003_hunt_mac_addresses

-We use RT.  [ias #102003] corresponds to a ticket number that can be referenced, and updated by anybody with access to the ticketing system.
+Where 102003 corresponds to a ticket number that can be referenced, and updated by anybody with access to the ticketing system.

 Sometimes you'll make a repo just for yourself in your private space.
 My name is Martin VanWinkle .